 The property, which included a variety of accommodations as well as a pool, roller-disco rink, bike path and Broadway floor show, served vacationers for more than 30 years.
 “While you’re here at the Peg Leg Bates Country Club, you are secure, you are protected,” Bates was quoted in a New York Times article about the resort in 1987, the summer before it closed (Bates died at age 91 in 1998).
 “You will not be robbed; you will not be mugged.’”
 (By that time, Bates noted in the article, his business was in decline, thanks to integration.
 He lamented that fact that, though whites visited his club and bar, “not one will stay in my rooms.”)

 It may be a surprise to some to learn that stringent segregation practices for travelers occurred not only in the South, but also in the North.
-While there may not have been any “Whites Only” signs, in the North “it was de facto segregation; it was understood African Americans were not welcome at mainstream white-owned resorts,” said Sorin in a phone interview.
+While there may not have been any “Whites Only” signs, in the North “it was de facto segregation; it was understood African Americans were not welcome at mainstream white-owned resorts,” said Dr. Gretchen Sorin, a museum consultant and director and distinguished professor at the Cooperstown Graduate Program.
 “They had their own places.
 In between, they had to transverse these white spaces, where they were not welcome.”

 If a black ventured off the segregated beach at Atlantic City, for example, into the white section, “the police might come or people might say terrible things to you or throw rocks at you,” Sorin said.
 It wasn’t until the passage of the Civil Rights Act of 1964, which followed the Supreme Court decision declaring segregation of public schools to be illegal in 1954, that the situation began to change.
 Ultimately, legal challenges brought by the NAACP against the segregationist practices of Hilton and Howard Johnson’s were successful, Sorin said.